devkimchi/blog/content/posts/2020/2020-10-28-updating-azure-dns-and-ssl-certificate-on-azure-functions-via-github-actions.md

 * [3 Ways Mapping APEX Domains to Azure Functions][post 1]
 * [Adding Let's Encrypt SSL Certificate to Azure Functions][post 2]
 * ***Updating Azure DNS and SSL Certificate on Azure Functions via GitHub Actions***
-* Deploying Azure Functions Apps via GitHub Actions without Publish Profile
+* [Deploying Azure Functions Apps via GitHub Actions without Publish Profile][post 4]

 In my [previous post][post 2], we walked through how to link an SSL certificate issued by [Let's Encrypt][letsencrypt], with a custom APEX domain.
 Throughout this post, I'm going to discuss how to automatically update the A record of a DNS server when the inbound IP address of the [Azure Functions][az func] instance is changed, update the SSL certificate through the [GitHub Actions][gh actions] workflow.